JBamberger/jbamberger.github.io/_posts/2018-05-18-android-gradle-artifactory.markdown

 layout: post
 title:  "Android + Gradle + Artifactory"
 date:   2018-05-18 21:44:00 +0200
-categories: android gradle artifactory update
+categories: Development
+tags: Android Gradle Artifactory
 ---

 This page shows how to integrate gradle builds of android libraries with a private maven repository hosted on artifactory.